oOve/lmmtufy/README.md

 console.log( await runMacroAs("PlayerName", "macro name", arg1, arg2, arg3 ) );
 ```

+If you wonder if this will now allow anyone to execute anything on anyones client, then no, the clients will only execute code with a GM as author.

 I won't register this tiny, and almost useless module in the official foundry registry.
 If you wish to install it, use the following manifest:
 https://github.com/oOve/lmmtufy/releases/latest/download/module.json